matteodellamico/auto_correction/README.md

 `run_test.py SPEC.json EXE1 EXE2 ...` (quickly run by using shell expansion, for example:
 `./run_test.py test_dec2bin.json bindec/*/BIN_A_DEC`).

-This requires the firejail sandbox to be installed (in Debian/Ubuntu, `sudo apt install firejail`).
-If you trust authors, you can disable firejail with the `--no-firejail` command line option.
+If code is untrusted, this supports the `firejail` sandbox (in Debian/Ubuntu, `sudo apt install firejail` to install it) enabled through the `--firejail` command line option.